“`html

 Features:

-- 5mg Lyophilized Powder: Prepared for laboratory-controlled handling and reconstitution.
+- 5mg Lyophilized Powder: Prepared for laboratory-controlled handling and research applications.

 - High Purity (≥ 98%): Suitable for analytical and biochemical research models.